bluesam1/AI-Math-Tutor/docs/stories/epic-3-breakdown.md

 ## Overview

 Epic 3 delivers the visual and mathematical rendering capabilities that complete the system, ensuring the product is fully functional and ready for deployment.
-This epic includes 11 stories that build upon each other to create a polished, age-appropriate user experience.
+This epic includes 14 stories that build upon each other to create a polished, age-appropriate user experience with cohesive branding.

 ## Story Dependencies